 Glasgow City Council handles circa 222,000 tonnes of household waste every year, of which 72% was sent to landfill in 2016.
 As landfill tax continues to rise alongside ambitious Scottish Government zero waste targets, the council has been planning for change.
 These changes are underpinned by waste reduction, re-use, enhanced recycling rates, and recovering renewable energy from residual waste.

-Now Glasgow is set to change gear with plans for a new, state-of-the-art recycling and sustainable waste management facility at its long established waste treatment plant at Polmadie, radically overhauling the way the city’s household waste is managed over the next 25 years.
+Following extensive public consultation in 2012, Glasgow is changing gear with a new, state-of-the-art recycling and sustainable waste management facility at its long established waste treatment plant at Polmadie.
+This technology, will radically overhaul the way the city’s household waste is managed over the next 25 years.

 The facility is located on Polmadie Road, Glasgow, G42 0PL.

 Viridor reserve the right to remove this mapping tool at any time and for any reason.